CMASCenter/pcluster-cmaq/README.md

 ### Sometimes get an error when shutting down
  *** FATAL ERROR shutting down Models-3 I/O ***
+ Verify again that the same file system is being used to read and write the data to.

 ### run m3diff to compare the output data